 (2) in any place of business permitting, requesting, or requiring a child to work nude or topless.

 A simple way of defining this offense is that it is a crime to have a child work in a business that asks the child to be nude or topless, to have a child in an sex-related or “adult” industry.
 The important questions here are (1) when is a person a “child” under this law, (2) what is a “sexually oriented commercial activity” and (3) what does “induce” mean under the law.
-All of these questions are discussed below, but your criminal defense attorney will provide more specific answers with respect to your case.
-If you have any questions, please free to give us a call at (888) 239-9305.
+All of these questions are discussed below.

 Employment Harmful to Children is an offense that can carry one of two different penalties, the penalty being determined by the age of the child involved.
 If the child is over the age of 14, then the offense carries a penalty of a second degree felony.
 If the child is under the age of 14, then the penalty is raised to a first degree felony, which can result in life imprisonment.
 Learn more about the range of punishments for Texas felony offenses

 The law doesn’t require that a person know the age of the child.
-The law requires only that the child actually be under 18.
-“Child” is defined for purposes of this law as a person under 18.1
+The law requires only that the person actually be a “child.”
+Until 2021, and for offenses alleged to have occured prior to 2021, “child” is defined for purposes of this law as a person under 18, however, as of September 1, 2021, “child” is defined as a person under 21.

 Section 43.251(a)(5) of the Texas Penal Code defines a “sexually oriented commercial activity” to be “a massage establishment, nude studio, modeling studio, love parlor, or other similar commercial enterprise the primary business of which is the offering of a service that is intended to provide sexual stimulation or sexual gratification to the customer.”